pulsar-edit/documentation/docs/using-pulsar/basics.md

 - use the <span class="platform-linux">_Edit > Preferences_</span> <span class="platform-mac">_Pulsar > Preferences_</span> <span class="platform-win">_File > Settings_</span> menu item in the menu bar,
 - search for `settings-view:open` in the [Command Palette](#command-palette), or
 - use the <kbd class="platform-linux platform-win">Ctrl+,</kbd><kbd class="platform-mac">Cmd+,</kbd> keybinding.

+The settings view is provided by the {settings-view} package.

 ### Finding settings